aussie-battler/R3F-Crate-Selling/README.md

 # R3F-Crate-Selling
 Crate Selling scripts for R3F and Exile.
 Complete with infiSTAR logging functionality.

-Origional Script found here: http://www.exilemod.com/topic/19038-sell-crates-at-wastedump-r3f-required/ My version, adds the pop tabs to the player, updates the player's respect and deletes the crate from the world.
+Original Script found here: http://www.exilemod.com/topic/19038-sell-crates-at-wastedump-r3f-required/ My version, adds the pop tabs to the player, updates the player's respect and deletes the crate from the world.
 Deleting the crate prevents other players from taking the money.